B. Andrei Bernevig: Awards

 In 2016 he received the New Horizons in Physics Prize.
 In 2014 he received the Sackler Prize.
 In 2017 he was awarded a Guggenheim Fellowship and, in 2018, an Alexander von Humboldt Professorship.
 In 2019 he was awarded the James C. McGroddy Prize for New Materials from the American Physical Society.
 He was named a Fellow of the American Physical Society in 2022 "for broad and significant contributions to the discovery and understanding of new topological quantum phases".
+He was awarded the 2023 EPS Europhysics Prize jointly with Claudia Felser for their contributions "in the classification, prediction, and discovery of novel topological quantum materials".